pattonsgirl/Fall2021-CEG2350/Labs/Lab01/README.md

 2. Write the full (absolute) path to your local key file and the command(s) you used to find it.
 (1 pt) **Useful Commands: `pwd, ls, cd`**
 3. Write the command you used to `ssh` in to your AWS environment.
 (3 pts)
-   `ssh` into your AWS environment for the questions below.
+   `ssh` into your AWS environment for the question(s) below.
 Provide the command(s) used to find your answers.
 4. Read `/etc/*-release`.
 What is the PRETTY_NAME of the Operating System in AWS?
 (1 pt) **Useful Commands: `cat, cd`**

-## Part 3 - Git Fidgetting: Updated 1/18
+## Part 3 - Git Fidgetting:

 1. Create or sign in to your [github](https://github.com/) account.
-2. ~~Create a new Repository with a name of your choice.
-I recommend `Spring2021-CEG2350`.~~

-- ~~Set it to Private (you can change this in the future).~~
-- ~~Check the box to Initialize this repository with a README~~
-- ~~Click Create Repository~~

-2. In Pilot -> this course -> Content -> Labs, click the `Link to GitHub Classroom Invite`

-- Select your wright.edu email address from the list shown.
-- Select `OK` on the popup to confirm you selected the correct email address.
-- Select `Accept this assignment`
-- After a minute, refresh the next page.
-- Click the lower link / link that looks similar to: `https://github.com/WSU-kduncan/spring2021-ceg2350-your_GitHub_username`.
-The top link sometimes presents an "error" but things are actually fine.
-- It may be convenient to bookmark this link for easy access.

-3. In your github repository, select Code (green button).
-It should say "Clone with HTTPS".
-Copy the URL to your clipboard.
-4. Go to your AWS Educate environment.
-5. Create a folder called `git` and change into the folder.
-6. Use the `git` command to `clone` your repository.
+2. Follow the [instructions here](../GitHubClassrooms.md) to set up your repository and perform your first clone!
+  - If you previous followed these instructions for your personal machine, follow the SSH key setup part and clone for your system on AWS

-### Part 3 Lab Report Questions: Updated 1/18
+### Part 3 Lab Report Questions:

-1. Copy the URL to your GitHub repository (the magic one from GitHub Classrooms).
+1. Write the URL to your GitHub repository setup in GitHub classrooms.
 2. Write the command you used to clone your repository.
 (2 pts)

 ## Submission